bsc7080gbc/genai_prompt_myshelf/README.md

 Improved long-term memory barrier by using GitHub repository, ensuring read/write access and data persistence.

 ## Getting Started
-To start using MyShelf:
+To start using MyShelf - start with review information on version 4 [here](https://github.com/bsc7080gbc/genai_prompt_myshelf/blob/bsc7080gbc-patch-1/v4/README.md)
-1. Read the manual

 ## Feedback
 Your feedback is invaluable to us.
 Please submit any feedback, issues, or feature requests through the GitHub issues page or contact us directly.